Anjewka/Qt-projects/README.md

 # Qt-projects
-This is a collection of graphics projects using the Qt libraries.
+This is collection of graphics projects using Qt libraries.